Faith Transitions

 Suffering is the universal experience of all human beings.
 There is

 no escape from suffering.
-Religions attempt to give meaning to
+Religion attempts to give meaning to

 suffering and help people cope with it.

-Religion also provides a way to pass on the values of society to the
+Religion also provides a way to pass on values to the next

 purpose and community.
 It helps us make sense of life by giving us a map to follow.
 But we must keep in mind that "the map is not the territory."
 A map can give you ideas about reality, but it's not Reality itself.
 The real Reality is much larger and more complex than any map.

 Sadly, religious fervor may give way to bitter disappointment when life goes on hurting us, regardless of how faithful we are.
 Sometimes church members disappoint us when their actions don't live up to our expectations.
-Some abusers use religion as part of their facade.
-Both narcissists and codependents may engage in spiritual abuse of others.
+Some narcissists use religion as part of their facade.
+Even well-meaning individuals who haven't gotten over their codependency may spiritually abuse others.

 People who experience spiritual abuse can become jaded and "throw the baby out with the bathwater."
 Paradoxically, atheism is just another religion - another map - another ism.